 What is Vitamin E?

-Vitamin E is a group of fat-soluble vitamins that is essential for maintaining and supporting our immune system and is a potent antioxidant that prevents free radicals from breaking down our cells.
-Free radicals, which come from our environment are things like pollution, smoking, UV rays, and radiation.
-Free radicals have been associated with increased risks of cardiovascular disease, cancer and more.
+Vitamin E is a group of fat-soluble vitamins that are important for maintaining and supporting the immune system and are effective antioxidants that prevent free radicals from damaging cells.
+Free radicals come from our environment, including pollution, smoking, UV rays and radiation.
+Free radicals can damage our bodies and cause various health problems.

 How Vitamin E Supports Our Cardiovascular System

 Due to its antioxidant properties, vitamin E has traditionally been considered an excellent tool for maintaining cardiovascular health.
 Experiments on mice showed that vitamin E boosted the mice's antioxidant capacity and prevented the accumulation of fat, cholesterol and other substances in and on artery walls.
 In humans, eating foods rich in vitamin E may reduce the risk of cardiovascular problems in middle-aged and older men and women.

 Vitamin E Supplementation

 Because vitamin E hasOxidation resistance, It is beneficial to the heart and liver when it is warm.
 But you should consult your doctor before taking vitamin E supplements.
 Vitamin E is a fat-soluble vitamin, which means excessive intake can be toxic, leading to muscle and nerve damage.
 Various published research reports also give mixed opinions on vitamin E supplementation, so if you are considering vitamin E supplementation, it is best to follow your doctor's advice and maintain a healthy lifestyle by eating healthy foods and exercising more .

 Great Food Sources of Vitamin E

 Best: dark green leafy vegetables, wheat germ oil, sunflower seeds, abalone, avocado, peanuts, hazelnuts, almonds.